 You can email your request or write to us.

 Room 210 Cornwall Council offices, 39 Penwinnick Road, St Austell PL25 5DR

-We will normally acknowledge the request within 3 working days and respond within 20 working days (subject to conditions and exemptions).
+We normally acknowledge the request within 3 working days and respond within 20 working days.
+This is subject to conditions and exemptions.

-Where information is available via our disclosure log, publication scheme or website, it will generally be provided free of charge.
-If you are accessing documents via our website, the only charges that apply will be those levied by your internet service provider.
-We will not usually make a charge for providing hard copies of information, but may make a charge for copying onto other media, such as CDs or hard drives.
+Where information is available on our disclosure log, publication scheme or website, it will be provided free of charge.
+If you are accessing documents on our website, the only charge that will apply is those those charged by your internet service provider.
+We will not usually charge for providing hard copies of information but may charge for copying onto other media, such as CDs or hard drives.

-If a fee is payable, a fees notice will be issued to you and you will be required to pay the fee before we can deal with your request.
+If a fee is payable, a fees notice will be issued to you, and you will need to pay before we can deal with your request.

 We will provide you with the information requested unless there is a good reason for not doing so.
 If this is the case, we will tell why we have declined your request.
-You can ask us to reconsider if you do not agree with our decision, you can ask us to reconsider, and if the request is still declined, you can ask the Information Commission’s officer to review that decision.
+You can ask us to reconsider if you do not agree with our decision.
+If the request is still declined, you can ask the Information Commission’s Office to review the decision.

-We are not obliged to comply with vexatious, repeated or substantially similar requests from the same person, other than at reasonable intervals.
+We are not obliged to comply with vexatious, repeated, or similar requests from the same person, other than at reasonable intervals.

-If you are unhappy with a refusal to disclose information you should firstly complain to NHS Kernow.
-If you continue to be dissatisfied with the response you can then appeal to the Information Commissioner who will investigate the case and either agree with NHS Kernow’s decision or decide that the information must be disclosed.
+If you are unhappy with our refusal, you should complain to NHS Kernow.
+If you continue to be dissatisfied, you can appeal to the Information Commissioner.
+They will investigate the case and either agree with NHS Kernow’s decision or decide the information must be disclosed.

 Wycliffe House, Water Lane, Wilmslow, Cheshire SK9 5AF